janhuenermann/diff-drive-robot/README.md

 - [x] Post-process to get a series of turning points

 #### Part 3
-- [ ] Project global turning points to local space
+- [x] Project global turning points to local space
-- [ ] Implement Potential Field to guide the robot while avoiding obstacles
+- [x] Implement trajectory generation using splines between global turning points.
+Path must be collision free.
-- [ ] Move continuously from start to end
+- [x] Generate via-points on the spline and use them for pure pursuit

 ### Topics
 - `/robot_pose`: geometry_msgs/Pose2D